-Traveling solo as a woman can be an empowering experience, but safety is always the top concern.
+Traveling solo as a woman can be incredibly empowering, but let’s be honest, safety is almost always the first concern.

 Is Catania Safe To Visit Solo?

-Generally speaking, YES, I found solo traveling in Catania to be safe .
-As a solo female traveler, I felt secure to explore the city center alone, even at night.
+Generally speaking, yes.
+I found solo traveling in Catania to be safe.
+As a solo female traveler, I felt comfortable exploring the city center on my own, including in the evenings.

 Crime Rates in Catania

-For example, the crime rates in Catania are very similar to those in Athens, Greece, where I lived.
+For example, Catania’s crime levels are very similar to those in Athens, a city where I lived and navigated daily without feeling unsafe.

 Theft

 Keeping vigilant is key.
-Use crossbody bags or money belts to always keep your items closer to you.
+Use cross-body bags or money belts to always keep your items closer to you.
+This is my favorite anti-theft bag!

 I had no issues with theft on my solo trip to Catania.